Cassibelanus/advanced-video/README.md

-# Livewires 2020 - Advanced Video Production
+# Livewires 2021 - Advanced Video.

-Welcome to Video Production at Livewires!
+Welcome to advanced video at Livewires!
 During the Livewires week we will be working on creating a short trailer for one of three Blender short-films.
 Below, you can find guides to help you get started...

 ## Getting Started